Paul Mardon

 Paul Jonathan Mardon (born 14 September 1969) is a former professional footballer who made 270 appearances in the Football League playing as a central defender.
-Mardon also earned one cap for the Wales national team against Germany in October 1995.
+He was capped once for the Wales national team, against Germany in October 1995.

 Career

-Born in Bristol, Mardon began his professional career in 1987 with hometown club Bristol City.
+Mardon was born in Bristol, and started his professional career in 1987 with hometown club Bristol City.
 He scored once for the club, at the age of 19, away to Nottingham Forest in the semi-final of the League Cup on 15 February 1989.
 He also played for Doncaster Rovers, Birmingham City, West Bromwich Albion, Oldham Athletic, Plymouth Argyle and Wrexham, before retiring due to injury in 2001.